 Google “copywriting power words.”
 You’ll find lots of articles claiming to help you become a stronger wordsmith.
 You’ll also find dozens (maybe hundreds) of power phrases and headline templates.

-Joan, a marketing coach, has developed a proven method for growing your business by connecting to your prospects at networking events and discovery sessions.
-Her brand is all about teaching clients to make connections, based on her experience as a mental health counselor.
+Steve, an executive coach, has developed a proven method for senior corporate executives to advance their careers by making connections at networking events and using creative techniques on LinkedIn.
+His brand is all about teaching clients to advance through relationship building, based on his own experience as a corporate vice president of finance.

-She could begin writing her copy with a list of copywriting power words, such as…
+Steve could begin writing his copy with a list of copywriting power words, such as…

-Some will be effective in Joan’s copy; some will actually detract from her message because they’re incongruent with her story archetype, her service and her audience.
+Some will be effective in Steve’s copy; some will actually detract from his message because they’re incongruent with his story archetype, his service, and his audience.

 The real magic comes from your story.

-(1) The story paints a picture of what Joan’s clients want: to create relationships even though they’re introverts.
-Her ideal prospects will say, “I want what they’re having.”
+(1) The story paints a picture of what Steve’s clients want: to create relationships even though they’re introverts.
+His ideal prospects will say, “I want what they’re having.”

-(2) The story convinces Joan’s audience that she can deliver this outcome.
+(2) The story convinces Steve’s audience that he can deliver this outcome.

 “how to transform your network contacts from jaded listeners to active advocates, five minutes after the first handshake”

-These ideas would be a first draft.
-And if Joan were my client, I’d spend much more time learning about her, her clients, her outcomes and her processes.
+These ideas would contribute to the first draft of a sales letter, landing page, or lead magnet.
+If Steve were my client, I’d spend much more time learning about him, his clients, his outcomes, and his processes.